kubeflow/pipelines/samples/contrib/versioned-pipeline-ci-samples/helloworld-ci-sample/README.md

 This sample uses cloudbuild to implement the continuous integration process of a simple pipeline that outputs "hello world" to the console.
 Once all set up, you can push your code to github repo, then the build process in cloud build will be triggered automatically, then a run will be created in kubeflow pipeline.
 You can view your pipeline and the run in kubeflow pipelines.

 Besides, we use **REST API** to call kubeflow pipeline to create a new version and a run in this sample.
-Other methods to create pipeline version can be found in mnist sample in this repo, i.e., use kfp SDK.
+Other methods to create pipeline version can be found in mnist sample in this repo, i.e., use Kubeflow Pipeline SDK.

 ## Usage